microsoft/azure-iot-edge-vsts-extension/overview.md

 Please refer to this document for detailed guide.
 [Continuous integration and continuous deployment to Azure IoT Edge - preview](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-ci-cd)

+### Specify the root path of Edge solution
+In some cases, the Edge solution is not under the root of the code repository.
+You can specify path to the root of Edge solution in build definition.
+Example: If your code repository is an Edge solution, then leave it to default value './'.
+If your solution is under subfolder 'edge', then set it to 'edge'"
+Please notice that the module.json file path is relative to the root path of solution.

 ### Use variables in deployment.template.json / module.json
 You can write environment variables in the json file.
 In the form of `${ENV}` or `$ENV`.